smartech7/react-animated-bottom-bar/README.md

 ## Prerequisites

-❗️In order to use the component, you need to have [React Navigation](https://reactnavigation.org/) v5 installed.
+❗️In order to use the component, you need to have [React Navigation](https://reactnavigation.org/) at least v5 installed.

 ## Installation